Bethesda RFC

 Bethesda Rugby Football Club (Welsh: Clwb Rygbi Bethesda) is a Welsh rugby union team based in Bethesda, North Wales.
-Bethesda member of the Welsh Rugby Union and is a feeder club for the scarlets.
+Bethesda is a member of the Welsh Rugby Union and is a feeder club for the Scarlets.
 The club fields a senior and youth team.

 Club badge

 Bethesda's club badge is a lion rampant in front of a lightning bolt on a blue background.